 We recently decided to obtain a membership at Back Woods so we can keep improving our shooting skills.
 Caroline is not a hunter, yet, but she has found a shooting sport that she is excited about, and that makes me very happy since one of the main goals of my Camo365 blog is to bring more girls and women into the shooting world so that we can help protect our gun ownership rights for generations to come.

 As an avid dove, duck, and quail hunter, I find that shooting clays offers many similarities to wing shooting.
 The outdoor woodsy setting and the presentation of the targets provide for a very realistic shooting opportunity during the off-season.

-The long summer season is the perfect time to practice, and the enjoyment it brings as you see yourself gaining confidence with your skill set is very exciting.
+The long summer season is the perfect time to practice, and the enjoyment it brings as you see yourself gaining confidence with your skillset is very exciting.
 Some might say that it is too hot to shoot clays in our sweltering summer months.
 But we have found that we can get in a full round in the morning, and it’s not so bad.
-Of course, the shade from the trees and breezes are helpful too!
+Of course, the shade from the trees and breezes is helpful too!